 Aside from the hat, the owl is decorated entirely in vanilla buttercream and chocolate candy coating!

 You may have noticed that I love bird themed cakes, and designs involving owls are some of my favorites!

 We've done quite a few owl cake designs as well as other fun bird themes!
 Here are just a few favorites:

 Materials for owl cake:

-(We used a three layer, 6 inch cake frosted in our Fluffy Vanilla Buttercream Frosting.
 We used our doctored white almond sour cream cake recipe but any cake will do that is dense enough to hold up to light carving.
-If you're worried, you can carve while partially frozen.)
+If you're worried, you can carve while the cake is partially frozen.)

 Owl Cake Templates (For eyes and wings)